Butterwire/serverless-plugin-monorepo/README.md

 - Deployment of individual functions (`sls deploy -f`)
 - Spinning up a local sandbox with [serverless-offline](https://github.com/dherault/serverless-offline) (`sls offline [start]`)

+## Settings

+On Windows platforms only, the package will create [junction links] (https://docs.microsoft.com/en-us/windows/win32/fileio/hard-links-and-junctions) by default as these do not require administrative privileges on older versions of Windows.
+You can set the `linkType` setting to `dir` to create symbolic links instead.
+This setting is directly passed to the [fs.symlink](https://nodejs.org/docs/latest/api/fs.html#fs_fs_symlink_target_path_type_callback) function.
+It is ignored on non Windows platforms.

 ## Contributing

 We welcome issue reports and pull requests!